johnsondnz/NetAutSol/README.md

 ## Current Objectives
 * Provision all services via automated solution.
 * Scalability is key, addition of new devices, links, VPNs etc must be easy.
-* Verification of desired network state based on abstracted configuration.
+* Verification of network state based on abstracted configuration.
 * Network diagram generation based on ISIS protocol advertisements.

 ## Implimented